FlaviaTG/BioPopWork/README.md

 for file in *.aln.sam.sort.bam ; do samtools idxstats $file | cut -f 1 | grep -w -f AUTOSOMES-chr.txt | xargs samtools view -b $file > ./AUTOSOMES-CHR/$file.AUTOSOMES.bam; done
 ```
 #### Need to sort and index
-Every time you create a new bam it has to be indexed and sorted for downstream analysis.
+Every time you create a new bam, it must be indexed and sorted for downstream analysis.
 See job example `Job-sort-index.sh`
 ```
 for i in *bam; do samtools sort $i -o $i.sorted.bam;done for i in *sorted.bam; do samtools index $i;done
 ```
-## 3) Generate the genotypes by likelihoods
+## 3) Generate the genotypes by likelihood

-We are going to perform a genotype likelihoods in a fast way using ANGSD.
-This method is the fastes and best approach for variable x coverage in samples.
-There is some information that will not beeing recovered in the final vcf file with this method.
-Mapping quality of reads needs to be filtering during the ANGSD run.
+We are going to perform genotype likelihoods in a fast way using ANGSD.
+This method is the quickest and best approach when samples have variable x coverage.
+Some information will be negleckt in the final vcf file with this method, such as indels.
+The mapping quality of reads needs to be filtering during the ANGSD run.

 #### Call de environment ANGSD
 ```
 conda activate ANGSD
 ```
-#### Creat a list file of your bam
+#### Create a list file of your bam
-The list need to have the files for each sample with the path.
+The list needs to have the files for each sample with the path.
 See example in `bam-list-unplaced.txt`
 This is an old version GATK like genotype likelihoods by using the following flags
 - -doGlf 2: binary glf
 - -doMajorMinor 1: Infer major and minor from GL
-- -SNP_pval 1e-6: If we are interested in looking at allele frequencies only for sites that are actually variable in our sample.
+- -SNP_pval 1e-6: If we are interested in looking at allele frequencies only for sites that are variable in our sample.
-- -minMaf         0.05        (Remove sites with MAF below) You want to remove variants with major alleles very low that could be sequencing errors.
-If you expect having variant with very low frequency you could change this value.
+- -minMaf         0.05        (Remove sites with MAF below) You want to remove major alleles with very low frequency likely to be sequencing errors.
+You could change this value if you expect to have a variant with shallow frequency.
-- -SNP_pval       1.000000        (Remove sites with a pvalue larger) We can consider assigning as SNPs sites whose estimated allele frequency is above a certain threhsold (e.g. the frequency of a singleton) or whose probability of being variable is above a specified value.
+- -SNP_pval       0.000001       (Remove sites with a pvalue larger) We can consider assigning SNPs sites whose estimated allele frequency is above a certain threshold (e.g., the frequency of a singleton) or whose probability of being variable is above a specified value.
 - -doMaf 1: Frequency (fixed major and minor)
 - -minInd: you want at least SNP present in 75% of the individuals  75% of 20 individuals is = 15 individuals
-- -minMapQ 30: here is where the mapping quality filtering is happening.
-After that SNPs does not need to keep that info in the vcf file
+- -minMapQ 30: here is the mapping quality filtering.
-- -minQ 20: here is the filter for the minimum base quality score.
+- -minQ 20: here is the minimum base quality score filter.
 ```
 angsd -GL 2 -doBcf 1 -out genolike2-greenjay_ZW -nThreads 68 -doPost 1 -docounts 1 -dogeno 1 -minInd 15 -doMajorMinor 1 -SNP_pval 1e-6 -minMaf 0.05 -doMaf 1 -minMapQ 30 -minQ 20 -bam bam-list-ZW.txt
 ```
 If the above line works well run it in a job.
 See job example `Job-ANGSD-genotypes.sh`
-The output is a bcf format the compressed version of a vcf files.
+The output is a bcf format, the compressed version of vcf files.
 ``
 ### Explore your vcf file
 First convert the compressed form .bcf into vcf decompressed form